brianglass/anastasis/files/vespers_for_sundays_and_feasts.md

 Anixantaria.

 On major feasts, and especially at All-night Vigils, the closing verses of the Opening Psalm are often sung to a solemn and protracted melody.
-The verses are Â‘farcedÂ’ with short hymns of praise, such as Â‘Glory to you, Holy One.
+The verses are ‘farced’ with short hymns of praise, such as ‘Glory to you, Holy One.
 Glory to you, Lord.
 Glory to you, heavenly King.
 Glory to you, O God.
-AlleluiaÂ’.
-The singers take up the Psalm from the verse that begins Â‘When you openÂ’, in Greek *Anixantos sou*, hence the name *Anixantaria.* ****
+Alleluia’.
+The singers take up the Psalm from the verse that begins ‘When you open’, in Greek *Anixantos sou*, hence the name *Anixantaria.* ****

 Apolytikion.

-The hymn that precedes the Dismissal (Greek *Apolysis*)*.* It is the characteristic hymn of the day or the feast, and is often referred to simply as Â‘the Troparion of the DayÂ’.
+The hymn that precedes the Dismissal (Greek *Apolysis*)*.* It is the characteristic hymn of the day or the feast, and is often referred to simply as ‘the Troparion of the Day’.
 It is used at all the offices and at the Liturgy. ****

 Aposticha.

 The series of hymns and alternating Psalm verses which are sung towards the end of Vespers and daily Matins.
-In Greek *stichos* means Â‘verseÂ’. ****
+In Greek *stichos* means ‘verse’. ****

 Artoklasia.